Understand What You Want to Achieve:

 4. Boosting response rates - a low response rate means the results are not valid and can raise doubts as to how representative the findings are.
 To boost responses:

-- Lay the groundwork - planning and briefing has the strongest impact on response rates;
+- Lay the groundwork - planning and briefing have the strongest impact on response rates;

 - Reiterate anonymity and/or confidentiality.
 If anonymity cannot be guaranteed, provide information as to how you will ensure responses remain confidential and who will have access to the data;